scottbooma/Git-Remote-Exercise/README.md

 4. Ordered
 5. List

+'''
-'''git commit -m "This message is not the correct tense"'''
+git commit -m "This message is not the correct tense"
+'''

+I think I still need some **_practice_**